 Read our list of the Best Restaurants in Gdynia offering Delivery & Takeaway during Coronavirus.

-Now that the tourism industry has effectively crashed, which quite frankly sucks for us, you will find the absolute minimum amount of people in picturesque throes of Gdańsk Old Town.
-So why not take advantage of it?
-It'll be just like one of those Nike commercials, where the streets are desolate except for the sports star in his new pair of trainers.
-What more can we say other than Just Do It ?If you're living in Tri-city, chances are that you've already been through Old Town.
+Back in mid 2020, going for a jog in Gdańsk Old Town was like one of those Nike commercials, where the streets are desolate except for the sports star in his new pair of trainers.
+We used to say: Just Do It - there's no one else around so just enjoy the weirdness of it all.
+Now, of course, tourism is starting to materialise again so you have plenty of company!If you're living in Tri-city, chances are that you've already been through Old Town.
 However, it's never too late to stop learning the history of where you call home!
 We currently have a Self-Guided Tour in our latest issue of Gdańsk In Your Pocket, which is not only informative but already has a planned excersise route for you.
 We recommend reading up on it before you head out.
 Download it here, or check it out on Issuu here and below.
 Otherwise, view it right here in your browser!